Apple’s new ‘Shot on iPhone’ billboard ads were all shot during the same night

 I talked with Scottish photographer Ruairidh Mcglynn who participated in Apple’s campaign.
 He traveled to Iceland and rode a dog sled across the snow.
 At some point, he stopped for a break in an ice cave, and here’s the result:

 Mcglynn already uses the iPhone camera quite a lot and a small mirrorless camera system — this time, it was iPhone only.
-“As well as the challenge of capturing images at night, the conditions in Iceland were at times harsh; howling wind, cold rain and sub zero temperatures all added to this challenge,” Mcglynn told me.
-“The iPhone is extremely robust and the harsh weather didn't seem to phase the handset.”
+“As well as the challenge of capturing images at night, the conditions in Iceland were at times harsh; howling wind, cold rain and sub-zero temperatures all added to this challenge,” Mcglynn told me.
+“The iPhone is extremely robust and the harsh weather didn’t seem to faze the handset.”

 Many night photographers could tell you that a tripod can help you when it comes to long exposure.
 Mcglynn used a RetiCAM mount combined with a traditional tripod.
 Pro tip: you can also use the EarPods as a remote shutter release.
 Just launch the camera app and press the button on the EarPods remote.